Demographics of Nepal: Nepali in Hong Kong

 The Nepali people residing in Hong Kong are primarily made up of children of ex-Gurkhas; born in Hong Kong during their parents' service with the British Army's Brigade of Gurkhas, which was based in Hong Kong from the 1970s until the handover.
 Large groups of Nepali people can be found in Shek Kong and Yuen Long District off of the main bases of the British army.
 Many ex-Gurkhas remained in Hong Kong after the end of their service under the sponsorship of their Hong Kong-born children, who held right of abode.

-Nepali of middle age or older generations in Hong Kong are predominantly found in security, while those of younger generations are predominantly found in the business industry.
+Nepali of middle age or older in Hong Kong are predominantly found in security, while those of younger generations are predominantly found in the business industry.

 Mostly the people from Kirati ethnic groups such as Rai and Limbu are the ones residing in Hong Kong and other neighbouring nations such as Singapore and Japan.